Hi, how can we help you today?

-Video editing in Scenario allows you to transform and enhance your video content using advanced AI-driven tools.
-While video generation creates motion from scratch, the video editing suite provides control over existing footage, enabling you to achieve professional-grade results without complex manual workflows.
+Video editing in Scenario allows you to transform, enhance, and adapt your video content using a comprehensive suite of advanced AI-driven tools.
+While video generation creates motion from scratch, the video editing suite provides precise control over existing footage, enabling you to achieve professional-grade results without complex manual workflows.

-By leveraging industry-leading models like Runway, Luma, and Wan, you can modify visuals and upscale quality directly within the Scenario platform.
+By leveraging industry-leading models like Kling, Luma, Wan, and HeyGen, you can now go beyond simple visual modifications to seamlessly generate audio, translate speech, synchronize lips, and upscale quality directly within the Scenario platform.

 What is AI Video Editing?